The Faces of 90.5 WESA

 Former police chief Nate Harper resigned his position February 2013 while under investigation for creating an unauthorized slush fund, diverting public money and failing to pay income taxes – charges that ultimately led him to a sentence of 18 months in prison.

-Assistant Chief Regina Harper has been serving as interim chief.
+Assistant Chief Regina McDonald has been serving as interim chief.

 However, the application process for a new chief only began a month ago.
 Peduto said that while Talent City works to find the best candidate in terms of professional qualifications, he is looking to residents to help with the hiring process.